-Berkshire Hathaway is where Warren Buffett, one of the world's richest men (along with Mexico's Carlos Slim and Warren's good buddy Bill Gates), spreads his risk by investing in a variety of industries, from insurance and utilities to apparel and food, and building materials to jewelry and furniture retailers.
+Berkshire Hathaway is the holding company where Warren Buffett, one of the world's richest men (along with his good friend Bill Gates), spreads his risk by investing in a variety of industries, from insurance and utilities to apparel and food, and building materials to jewelry and furniture retailers.
 Its core insurance subsidiaries include GEICO, National Indemnity, and reinsurance giant General Re.
 The company's other large holdings include Marmon Group, McLane Company, MidAmerican Energy, and Shaw Industries.
 Known as the Oracle of Omaha, Buffett holds more than 20% of Berkshire Hathaway, which owns a majority of more than 50 firms in all and has equity stakes in about a dozen others.

-The firm's core operations -- insurance and utitilies -- performed well while its holdings related to homebuilding muddled through the economic downturn.
 Berkshire Hathaway's largest non-insurance holdings include Burlington Northern Santa Fe (BNSF), McLane, Marmon, MidAmerican Energy, and Lubrizol.
+Other subsidiaries include commercial property casualty insurance group Berkshire Hathaway Specialty Insurance, Berkshire Hathaway Energy, and its real estate arm, Berkshire Hathaway Property Advisors.
 Berkshire also holds significant equity stakes in about a dozen companies, including Coca-Cola and Wells Fargo.

 Berkshire Hathaway seeks out large companies with consistent earnings, easy-to-understand business models, and like-minded leadership.
 Most acquisitions are made with cash, and most firms retain their management after the transaction.
 Buffett and longtime business partner Charlie Munger attempt to run the company like a small business, albeit on a much larger scale.
 It operates as a collection of individual enterprises; Buffett and Munger largely keep their hands off portfolio companies' day-to-day operations, but allocate capital and control risk.

-In a recent letter to shareholders, Buffett said that "Our elephant gun has been reloaded, and my trigger finger is itchy."
-Hunting big game has become somewhat of a necessity for Berkshire Hathaway to continue on its growth trajectory, but the company benefits from not being married to any particular industry as it seeks out its quarry.
+In a letter to shareholders, Buffett declared "Our elephant gun has been reloaded, and my trigger finger is itchy."
+Hunting big game (i.e. acquiring big companies) has become somewhat of a necessity for Berkshire Hathaway to continue on its growth trajectory, but the company benefits from not being married to any particular industry as it seeks out its quarry.
 Berkshire Hathaway's $28-billion purchase of ketchup giant H.J.
-Heinz in 2013 is a textbook example of the firm's investment strategy.
-Berkshire and its investment partner, Brazil's 3G Capital, took the ketchup maker private to speed its transformation into a global food business.
+Heinz in 2013 is a textbook example of the firm's investment strategy, as the firm and its investment partner, Brazil's 3G Capital, took the ketchup maker private to speed its transformation into a global food business.
 In late 2012 the firm also acquired Omaha-based online party supplier Oriental Trading Company.